Skip to main content

 neuland.ai

-neuland.ai positions itself as an AI management and orchestration platform with an “AI First” approach.
-The company is based in Germany and Switzerland and works with research partners such as Forschungszentrum Jülich.
+neuland.ai positions itself as an AI management and orchestration platform with an “AI First” approach. neuland.ai AG, based in Cologne, was founded in 2023 (co-founded by Karl-Heinz Land) and announced a €3.5M pre-Series-A in early 2026.

-The platform bundles pre-built AI apps, workflow building blocks and industry-specific solutions under one interface.
+The platform bundles pre-built AI apps, workflow building blocks and industry-specific solutions – including Industry Competence Models (ICMs) in the Enterprise tier – under one interface.
+It follows a multi-LLM strategy (GPT, Claude, etc.).
 Prices are not publicly listed and are tailored to specific needs.

 Limitations: No transparent pricing, lower public visibility than DeutschlandGPT or Langdock, MCP and n8n support not documented.